 Avalon's Ambassador Entertainer Bar will make your jaw drop.
 Not only is it aesthetically pleasing but nothing was spared in this fully-equipped galley and wet bar combo.
-Corian-like counter surface with an electric refrigerator, a built-in sink with stainless faucet.
+It has a Corian-like counter surface with an electric refrigerator and a built-in sink with stainless faucet.

 There are even hidden cold-storage compartments.
 Avalon really utilized every square inch of volume in this bar.
-Not much empty space to speak of.
+There's not much empty space to speak of.
 You can cook your meals at the aft prep center and take your plate to an illuminated bistro table.

-On the bistro table is a curved stainless double wine bottle holder, but the coolest thing a hidden wine rack beneath them that raises with only the push of a button.
+On the bistro table is a curved stainless double wine bottle holder, but the coolest thing is a hidden wine rack beneath them that raises with only the push of a button.